 - Provide direct service to preK-12 students, teachers, and families in Delta County and Olathe

-- Potential to assist staff in developing the curriculum for and implementation of the climbing program for 7th and 8th graders in partnership with school district teachers.
+- Assist staff in developing the curriculum for and implementation of the climbing program for 7th and 8th graders in partnership with school district teachers.

 - Track progress and collect evaluation data for the program’s performance measures

-- Attend all eeCorps/AmeriCorps trainings, meetings, and orientations
+- Attend all required eeCorps/AmeriCorps orientations, meetings, and trainings

 - Complete and submit all necessary eeCorps paperwork and reports by predetermined deadlines

-- Some local and out of town travel required across Delta County; occasional statewide travel possible
+- Some local travel required and occasional statewide travel possible

 Marginal Functions (Secondary Responsibilities):